ndom91/nix-config/README.md

 ## 🏗️Overview

-Consists mostly of a rebuild of my [dotfiles](https://github.com/ndom91/dotfiles) into a flake and a few other nixos related configurations.
+This repository started off with my preexisting [dotfiles](https://github.com/ndom91/dotfiles) and then morphed into a flake containing the applications and configuration of all of my personal machines.

 ![](./dotfiles/screenshot.png)

-## 📦 Packages

-Some configured packages include:

-- hyprland
-- vivaldi
-- wezterm
-- slack
-- neovim
-- tmux

 ## 📂 Directories